Key handling

 Browser-safe auth (payor flows)

-Payor/session routes use browser-safe auth headers:
+Payor/session routes use browser-safe auth headers:x-session-tokenx-signature

-For realtime in browsers/mobile, use a short-lived ws_token minted server-to-server and passed as a websocket query param.
+ws_token minted server-to-server and passed as a websocket query param.

 SDK safety defaults

-- By default, the SDK rejects server API keys in browser runtimes.
+Pepay SDK is designed to be safe-by-default in browser contexts:- By default, the SDK rejects server API keys in browser runtimes.

 - Use session tokens / ws tokens for client-side integrations.